 Jeulia Jewelry Review: Does it Live Up to the Hype?

-With a desire to find something unique, personal, and detached from mass production, more and more consumers are flocking to bread, beer, clothing, and now, rings that are marketed as artisanal.
+With a desire to find something unique, personal, and detached from mass production, more and more consumers are flocking to bread, beer, clothing, and now, wedding ring models that are marketed as artisanal.

 But what does artisanal mean, and does Jeulia Jewelry live up to its promise?
-In this review, we’ll uncover Jeulia Jewelry as a company, see if it sets itself apart from competitors with bigger name recognition (such as Ritani, Zales, and Blue Nile) and make a final recommendation.
+In this Jeulia Review, we’ll uncover Jeulia Jewelry as a company, see if this jeweler sets itself apart from competitors with bigger name recognition (such as Ritani, Zales, and Blue Nile) and make a final recommendation.

 Does Jeulia Jewelry live up to its branding?

 For this review, we’ll be investigating not only Jeulia Jewelry as a company but also how well it lives up to its hype and artisanal branding.